cetanu/sovereign/docs/settings.md

 ### `node_match_key`
 What key to look for within the discovery request of an Envoy node, to see which source data it should be supplied with.

+### `node_matching`
+Whether Sovereign should compare the configured node & source keys.
+If set to False, all sources will be used when generating configuration.
+Defaults to True

 ### `templates`
 A mapping of envoy version and template paths to use when responding to discovery requests.